At the time of writing this article, I have published almost five-hundred posts on this blog.

 Use “p.s.” at the end of posts.

 This handy tip comes courtesy of my friend, Sarah, but I’ve also noticed it on rockin’ blogs like Cup of Jo.
 The gist is that at the end of your posts, just include a “p.s.” followed by one or two of your related articles that readers might want to check out next.
-This is essentially the same as using a plugin like Nrelate or Linkwithin, but the reason it’s so successful is that it feels more like a personal recommendation, which people are more apt to follow.
+This is essentially the same as using a plugin like Linkwithin, but the reason it’s so successful is that it feels more like a personal recommendation, which people are more apt to follow.

 Deep link that shiz.